-Trump blasts GM for closing Ohio plant, urges reopening
+Trump calls GM’s CEO in push to reopen Ohio auto plant

 - As Boeing faces crisis, filing reveals CEO got $30 million last year

+For instance, he has publicly called upon Apple to shift most of its manufacturing from China to the U.S., but the Silicon Valley company continues to make its iPhones and most other products overseas.

+Ohio Gov. Mike DeWine, a Republican, last week expressed doubts GM will reopen its Lordstown plant, but he said the automaker indicated it’s in talks with another company about using the site.

-More than 16 million vehicles were made at the Lordstown plant during its 53-year history until GM closed it earlier this month as part of a cost-cutting reorganization.
+More than 16 million vehicles were made at the Lordstown plant during its 53-year history until GM closed it earlier this month as part of a massive reorganization.
+The company also intends to close four other North American plants by early next year.

-Trump previously urged GM to find a way to keep the Lordstown plant open.